David Gasman

-He appeared in all of the Quantic Dream games: The Nomad Soul, Fahrenheit, Heavy Rain, Beyond: Two Souls and Detroit: Become Human.
+He has appeared in every game developed by Quantic Dream: The Nomad Soul, Fahrenheit, Heavy Rain, Beyond: Two Souls, and Detroit: Become Human.

 Biography and career

-Gasman was born in Seattle, Washington and graduated from the professional acting conservatory at Cornish College of the Arts.
+Gasman was born in Spokane, Washington and graduated from the professional acting conservatory at Cornish College of the Arts.
 While pursuing an interest in poetry and Shakespeare, he became an English-speaking actor and voice actor living in Paris, France.
 Gasman also dubbed various characters, mainly Goku and Oolong, in the Dragon Ball and Dragon Ball Z films.
 He has acted in small roles in live-action films such as Largo Winch, From Paris With Love and The Bourne Identity.